 I am a cognitive psychologist at Lafayette College [CV].
-As a professor, I was drawn to Lafayette because it encourages and supports innovative teaching in and out of the classroom in an undergraduate-only, liberal arts environment.
+As a professor, I was drawn to Lafayette because it encourages and supports innovative teaching in and out of the classroom in an undergraduate-only, residential, liberal arts environment.
 Furthermore, it is an institution that values high-quality scholarship and provides its faculty with the resources necessary to make novel, meaningful contributions to their fields.
 Working with the smart, hard-working, and motivated students at Lafayette in the classroom, the laboratory, and the community is a distinct pleasure.

 Thanks for visiting and please explore the links above to learn more about my college, my students, my teaching, and my research.